Rays vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- In seven games as the favorite over the last 10 matchups, the Rays have a record of 3-4.

-- In their last 10 games with a total, the Rays and their opponents are 6-4-0 when it comes to hitting the over.
+- In their last 10 games with a total, the Rays and their opponents have combined to hit the over seven times.

 Rays Betting Records & Stats

-- The Rays are 47-19 in games they were listed as the moneyline favorite (winning 71.2% of those games).
+- The Rays have won 48 of the 67 games they were favored on the moneyline this season (71.6%).

-- Tampa Bay has gone 7-1 (winning 87.5% of its games) when it has played as moneyline favorites of -275 or shorter.
+- Tampa Bay has a record of 7-1 when playing as moneyline favorites with odds of -275 or shorter (87.5% winning percentage).

-- The Rays have a 73.3% chance to win this contest based on the moneyline's implied probability.
+- The Rays have an implied moneyline win probability of 73.3% in this game.

-- Tampa Bay has played in 78 games with a set over/under, and have combined with its opponents to go over the total 44 times (44-30-4).
+- Tampa Bay has had an over/under set by bookmakers 79 times, and have combined with opponents to go over the total in 45 of those games (45-30-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!